brian-beeler/privoxy-pilot-macos/README.md

 Privoxy is a wonderful project to which I'm in debt to its contributers.
 My project simply makes managing Privoxy's settings on macOS a bit easier.
 Features include:

-- terminal based status panel with copius status details and past events
+- terminal based status panel with copius status details including past events
 - detailed logging of events
 - ability to easily switch between different groups of filters from a single command line
 - built to work with Privoxy installations done with brew